gulnazaki/VariousUniversityProjects/README.md

 ## Neural Networks
-Some python for introduction to nn
+Neural Network basics in Python

 ## Natural Language Processing and Speech Processing
-Transforming greeklish to greek text using python and openfst
+Transforming greeklish to greek text using Python and Openfst

-Speech recognition using kaldi
+Speech recognition using Kaldi

 ## Operational Systems